Event-driven, with guaranteed maximum response time

 if (queue_len(EVENT_Q) >= EVENT_Q_MAX) {

-// SAFE REACTION: drop non-critical events and enter safe state deterministically
+// SAFE REACTION: drop non-critical events, enter safe state deterministically

 flush_noncritical(EVENT_Q);